sandhyatharanian/data-512/data-512-a2/README.md

 **Analysis 2 -** Uses the personal attack and toxicity dataset with all six `.tsv` files comibined.
 Given below is the description of the columns along with the user generated calculated field available in the final dataset used for this analysis.

-**Note-**
- - Duplicate columns created during the join was dropped inorder to have a clean dataset.
- - The dataset was checked for blank/null values.

 | Column | Dataset | Value |
 | ------ | ----- | ----- |